GTeeee/automation-qwteststore/README.md

 Update:
-You may now run your test on the dev or production environment using the following command ENV=<nameofenv> npm run test.
+You may now run your test on the dev or production environment using the following command ENV=<nameofenv> npm run test ...
 The name of the environments can be found on in the urls.js file.